 Did you catch that?
 Yes, the answer is that simple.
 The ‘real secret’ to success is nothing more than having self-discipline.

-Now, to make this proclamation digestible, I want to provide you with a model I created to show you exactly why all success starts with self-discipline.
+Now, to make this proclamation digestible, we want to provide you with a model that was created to show you exactly why all success starts with self-discipline.

 So here it is….

 If you observe the model above, you will notice that it starts at the top with the word ‘self-discipline’, and then cascades down through several events, ultimately ending with the word ‘success’.

 So, what the model basically portrays, is that all success begins with self-discipline.
 In addition to this, the model also conveys the following: that any given success, will materialize to the degree and quality that each step was completed.